gtrixic/lets-meat-up/README.md

 **Forget Password (Page 2)**

 The user will then be asked to enter and re-enter their new password.
 If the 2 passwords entered are identical, the change will be updated in the database and they will be directed to the next page using Intent.
+The account must have been logged in to at least once for the change to happen.

 “Enter Password” and “Re-enter Password” are EditText (Password”, the “Let’s Meat Up” icon is an ImageView, and the “Next Page Button” is an ImageButton.